Preparing to take the TExES Physical Education EC-12?

 - Talking to a professional counselor

-Stress management has physiological and psychological and psychological benefits.
+Stress management has physiological and psychological benefits.

 Psychological benefits include: